openvinotoolkit/open_model_zoo/models/public/ctpn/ctpn.md

 ### Converted model

-1. Detection boxes, name - `rpn_bbox_pred/Reshape_1/Transpose`, shape - [Bx40x18x18] contains predicted regions, in format [BxAxHxW], where:
+1. Detection boxes, name - `rpn_bbox_pred/Reshape_1/Transpose`, shape - [1x40x18x18] contains predicted regions, in format [BxAxHxW], where:

     - B - batch size
     - A - vector of 4*N coordinates, where N is the number of detected anchors.
     - H - image height
     - W - image width

-2. Probability, name - `Reshape_2/Transpose`, shape - [Bx20x18x18], contains probabilities for predicted regions in [0,1] range in format [BxAxHxW], where:
+2. Probability, name - `Reshape_2/Transpose`, shape - [1x20x18x18], contains probabilities for predicted regions in [0,1] range in format [BxAxHxW], where:

     - B - batch size
-    - A - vector of 4*N coordinates, where N is the number of detected anchors.
+    - A - vector of 2*N class probabilities (0 class for background, 1 class for text), where N is the number of detected anchors.
     - H - image height
     - W - image width